 The Electronic Interoperability System for Public Agencies (EISPA version 2) was designed to automate the processes of creating, sending, transferring, processing, using and storing electronic documents, and/or copies of paper-based documents electronically using the electronic digital signature and to track the execution of Cabinet of Ministers' orders, resolutions and other documents.
 The system's objectives are: to create a single information space to register, analyse and process the organisational documents of State authorities in the electronic format with the use of the electronic digital signature; to improve the quality and efficiency of management decisions; and to decrease the State budget spent to manage the transfer to electronic document.
 The owner of the system is the MDT.
-In February 2022, the system was implemented by 4,297 organisations.
-Every day, central government agencies send more than 7,000 documents electronically.
+Every day, central government agencies send more than 7 000 documents electronically.